guihuzhang/guihuzhang.github.io/_pages/about.md

 My research topic is about natural language tasks over heterogeneous knowledge graphs in project <a href='https://sourcessay.inria.fr/'>SourcesSay</a>.

 I'm originally from <a href='https://en.wikipedia.org/wiki/Haiyang'>Haiyang</a>, a small county on the Jiaodong Peninsula in eastern China.
+I studied in the Olympic Class of Haiyang No.1 High School.
+It was a great school before relocated from the town centre to the seaside by the local government.
 I received my undergraduate degree from College of Elite Education (now known as the <a href='https://qxs.njust.edu.cn/main.htm'>Qian Xuesen Honours College</a>), Nanjing University of Science and Technology, and I received my master’s degree from <a href='http://www.ict.cas.cn/'>Institute of Computing Technology, Chinese Academy of Sciences</a>.

 I'll look for a potential postdoctoral or research position after writing my thesis.
 I'd be thankful if you have job openings to share with me.